TEXTBOOK ADOPTION PROCESS IN NORTH CAROLINA

 NOTE :: Various file formats are used on this page that may require download.
 If larger than 1mb, it will take longer to download.
 For instructions or more information, please visit our download page.

-As used in this part, 'textbook' means systematically organized materials comprehensive enough to cover the primary objectives outlined in the standard course of study for a grade or course.
-Formats for textbooks may be print or nonprint, including hardbound books, softbound books, activity-oriented programs, classroom kits, and technology-based programs that require the use of electronic equipment in order to be used in the learning process.
+As outlined in General Statute 115C-85, textbook is defined as, “systematically organized material comprehensive enough to cover the primary objectives outlined in the standard course of study for a grade or course.
+Formats for textbooks may be print or nonprint, including hardbound books, softbound books, activity-oriented programs, classroom kits, and technology-based programs that require the use of electronic equipment in order to be used in the learning process.”

 The statewide adoption process offers one way for schools to have access to quality instructional materials at the lowest prices available.
 Evaluative criteria are carefully established and materials are conscientiously examined so that the best materials are made available to serve as tools to support the goals and objectives of the North Carolina Standard Course of Study.